 - 1. To measure the long-term global and regional trends in external and internal climate forcings: the variables that must be measured are the solar flux, the radiative fluxes at the top of the atmosphere, radiatively important trace gases and aerosols, and certain land-surface properties (vegetative cover, soil moisture, albedo, and emissivity). - 2.
-To measure the long term glottal and regional charges and tropospheric temperatures, precipitation, water vapor, and cloud, snow, and ice cover.
+To measure the long-term global and regional changes in climate: the variables that must be measured are surface and tropospheric temperatures, precipitation, water vapor, and cloud, snow, and ice cover.